A kidney stone is a solid mass made up of tiny crystals. One or more stones can be in the kidney or ureter at the same

 - Cystine stones can form in people who have cystinuria.
 This disorder runs in families.
 It affects both men and women.

 - Struvite stones are mostly found in men or women who have repeated urinary tract infections.
 These stones can grow very large and can block the kidney, ureter, or bladder.

 - Uric acid stones are more common in men than in women.
-They can occur with gout or chemotherapy.
+They can occur with gout or after receiving chemotherapy for some types of cancer.

 - Other substances, such as certain medicines, also can form stones.

 The biggest risk factor for kidney stones is not drinking enough fluids.
 Kidney stones are more likely to occur if you make less than 1 liter (32 ounces) of urine a day.

-You may not have symptoms until the stones move down the tubes (ureters) through which urine empties into your bladder.
-When this happens, the stones can block the flow of urine out of the kidneys.
+You may not have symptoms until the stone moves down the tube (ureters) through which urine empties into your bladder.
+When this happens, the stone can block the flow of urine out of the kidney.
+A person may have more than one stone at a time.

 The main symptom is severe pain that starts and stops suddenly: